By simply following these ‘ten golden rules’, everyone will have a great time and get the

 1. No Street shoes allowed in the studio space. (bring clean shoes to use if they are required by the instructor).

 2. Wear suitable attire.
-Avoid wearing too much jewelry, coins or costume accessories
+Avoid wearing too much jewelry, coins or costume accessories to dance class.

 3.We do not have a set dance attire rule but please dress with respect for yourself and others in class.
 Dance class requires clothing that is fitted close to the body so correct placement can be observed.